 Participation in school clubs is a part of an elementary student's educational journey.
 These clubs offer young minds a myriad of benefits that extend beyond the classroom.
 From fostering teamwork to nurturing passions and hobbies, engaging in extracurricular activities provides students with valuable life skills.

 Through clubs, children can develop social and leadership skills, make lasting friendships, and explore interests that might shape their future.
 Furthermore, it instills a sense of belonging and school pride, enhancing their overall educational experience.

-Clubs may vary per school year.
+Clubs and programs may vary per school year.